Keynote Speaker – Scott Gottlieb, MD is a physician and served as the 23rd Commissioner of the U.S. Food and Drug Administration.

-Carrie Rust is the Director of Human Resources at the Ellwood Group, Inc (EGI) in Newcastle, PA.
+Carrie Rust is the Vice President Human Resources at the Ellwood Group, Inc (EGI) in Newcastle, PA.

 In this role, she is responsible for administering EGI’s health and welfare benefit programs and also supports the company’s employee engagement efforts.
 These programs cover over 2,000 active employees, across multiple business units and states.
 Ellwood Group, Inc. is a family-owned, privately-held company that has been operating for over 100 years.
 Through growth and acquisition, EGI has become major supplier of high-quality, engineered, heavy metal components to customers all over the world.

 Carrie previously held the role of director-Health & Welfare Benefits for United States Steel Corporation (USS).
 For over seven years she managed and administered health & welfare benefit programs for nearly 17,000 represented employees and 5,000 non-represented employees disbursed across various North American locations, as well as a retiree population of over 80,000 individuals.
 Carrie was also the Director-Organization Development for USS where she collaborated with HR colleagues to design, develop and facilitate various HR change initiatives.